A. Charges and Conference Meetings

 C. Emergency Suspension

-Pending a hearing or other disposition of charges against a student, the Provost, Associate Vice Chancellor of Student Services, Dean, Student Rights and Responsibilities, Deans of Student Development, or their designees may take such immediate interim action as is appropriate to the circumstances.
+Pending a hearing or other disposition of charges against a student, the Provost, Associate Vice Chancellor of Student Services, Dean of the Office of Student Rights and Responsibilities, Dean of Student Development, or their designees may take such immediate interim action as is appropriate to the circumstances.
 This includes suspending the right of the student to be present on campus and to attend classes or College activities.
 The College administration must undertake an individualized safety and risk analysis and determine whether the student poses an immediate threat to the health or safety of others or to the student.
 The administration will promptly send written notice to the student via hand delivery, electronic mail, or first-class US mail.

 D. Appeals Overview